 With today's focus on the Holy Days, specifically the First Day of Unleavened Bread, let's go back and review what is written regarding the Feast of Unleavened Bread.
-Today is the First Day of Unleavened Bread and in 2022 Friday will be the seventh day, the last day of Unleavened Bread.
+Today is the First Day of Unleavened Bread, a Sunday, a day of the week we typically do not gather on unless it is a Holy Day.
+In 2025 the next weekly Sabbath will be the seventh day, the last day of Unleavened Bread.
 Both are Holy Days.
 We are to do no servile work.
-The references to the offering have been fulfilled by the death of Jesus Christ who died once for all.
+Old Testament references to sacrifices and offerings have been fulfilled by the death of Jesus Christ who died once for all.
 Leviticus twenty-three verse six.